 If possible, the parties should include a review clause in any undertakings given, so that they can be adjusted to other authorities' demands.
-For example, in the (admittedly old) Shell/Montecatini case, the European Union required divestiture of one holding in a joint venture to protect one technology, while the United States required divestiture of the other linked to a rival technology.
-Fortunately, the parties were able to go back to the European Union for review and revise their EU undertaking in light of the US one.101 This need for flexibility was recently illustrated by the Bayer/Monsanto case, where Bayer had to request the EC's approval of two modifications to its prior commitments, which had already been approved by the EC in order to 'address competition concerns arising in other jurisdictions'.102
+For example, in the (admittedly old) Shell/Montecatini case, the EU required divestiture of one holding in a joint venture to protect one technology, while the US required divestiture of the other linked to a rival technology.
+Fortunately, the parties were able to go back to the EU for review and revise their EU undertaking in light of the US one.101 This need for flexibility was recently illustrated by the Bayer/Monsanto case, where Bayer had to request the EC's approval of two modifications to its prior commitments, which had already been approved by the EC in order to 'address competition concerns arising in other jurisdictions'.102

 As illustrated in some of the case studies in Section II, the Chinese process often takes longer than others.
-As such, early contact with (now) SAMR is advisable.81
+As such, early contact with SAMR is advisable.103

-Finally, as is so often the case in international situations, the parties and the authorities concerned need to be resourceful and flexible to work out practical solutions.82 Generally, such solutions are manageable with willingness, creativity and patience.
+Finally, as is so often the case in international situations, the parties and the authorities concerned need to be resourceful and flexible to work out practical solutions.
+Generally, such solutions are manageable with willingness, creativity, hard work and patience.

 1 John Ratliff and Frédéric Louis are partners and Cormac O'Daly is special counsel at Wilmer Cutler Pickering Hale and Dorr LLP (WilmerHale).
-With thanks to Su Şimşek, Álvaro Mateo Alonso and Virginia Del Pozo for her assistance.
+With thanks to Su Şimşek, Álvaro Mateo Alonso and Virginia Del Pozo for their assistance.

-2 For example, the EC relied on cooperation with multiple foreign antitrust authorities in 55 per cent of all cases it investigated in 2016 to 2017, including merger and antitrust cases.
+2 For example, the European Commission (EC) relied on cooperation with multiple foreign antitrust authorities in 55 per cent of all cases it investigated in 2016 to 2017, including merger and antitrust cases.
 See MLex report of 4 May 2018.

 3 See ICN Merger Working Group 2016-2019 Work Plan, available at: www.konkurrensverket.se/globalassets/om-oss/icn2016-2019_horizontal-coordinator_merger-working-group_workplan.pdf at p.
 1. See also EC Commissioner Vestager's speech 'Merger review: Building a global community of practice', 24 September 2015, available at http://ec.europa.eu/commission/2014-2019/vestager/announcements/merger-review-building-global-community-practice_en.